garrandall/popular-music-data/tracks/phenomenal-eminem.md

 I'll go to whatever lengths
 It's gonna make me a monster though
 I am phenomenal
-But I'll never say, ‘Oh, it’s impossible’
+But I'll never say, ‘Oh, it 's impossible '
 Cause I'm born to be phenomenal

 Oh, step into the unknown and find yourself
-You’re floating freely, no emotion
+You 're floating freely, no emotion

-Got a fuckin’ mouth with no shut-off valve
+Got a fuckin ' mouth with no shut-off valve
 Can't even cut off power to it, but it's what allowed Me to come up out from under the fuckin' ground
 Cause I worked my butt off now